Snehagupta1907/Snehagupta1907/README.md

-- 👋 Hi, I’m @Snehagupta1907
+- 👋 Hi, I’m Sneha Gupta
 - 👀 I’m interested in Web Dev and machine learning stuffs
 - 🌱 I’m currently learning backend techs, data structures and algorithms
-- 💞️ I’m looking to collaborate on web dev projects
+- 💞️ I’m looking to collaborate on machine learning and web dev projects
 - 📫 How to reach me snehagupta98930@gmail.com